 So, how do you follow a paleo diet in a household where other family members are eating neolithic foods?
 How do you prepare a meal that satisfies both your needs and the needs of your family?
 There are definitely some tricks, but I’ll be up front: if you’re going to eat paleo but have tempting neolithic foods in your fridge or pantry, you will need more discipline than the person who throws out all of the “bad stuff” before embarking on this journey.
 But here are some tricks to help you:

 Make the neolithic part of your family’s meal easy to swap out for something paleo for yourself.
-For example, if you’re having pasta for supper, make the sauce paleo-friendly.
+For example, if you’re having pasta for supper, make the sauce (from my paleo pasta recipe) paleo-friendly.
 You can pour it over conventional noodles for your family but use a paleo noodle substitute for yourself (great substitutes are roasted spaghetti squash, sautéed zucchini cut into strips, braised shredded cabbage, steamed broccoli slaw, or Kelp Noodles, now available with Amazon Subscribe & Save).
 Similarly, you can make cauliflower rice for yourself for a rice dish, you can make mashed cauliflower instead of mashed potatoes, and you can use paleo bread instead of wheat bread.
 I also like to make several veggie side dishes for my meals, both for the variety and to make sure there’s something my picky children will eat, but also because it’s more satisfying if I’m avoiding eating something that my family is enjoying (although these days that something is usually rice for a cheat for my family or paleo bread).

 Make some of your family meals paleo.
 Probably a lot of the meals you are cooking can be easily adapted to use paleo ingredients, without your family even noticing.
 Switch to Arrowroot Powder as a thickener.
 Switch to Almond Flour for breading and baking.
 Switch to Tamari Soy Sauce or Coconut Aminos instead of regular soy sauce.
 Use Almond Milk or Coconut Milk instead of cow’s milk in your recipes.
 Cook with Coconut Oil instead of vegetable oils.
 Use Almond Butter instead of peanut butter.
 Maybe as time passes, you can start making more meals completely paleo.
 Maybe you can get your family on board without them even noticing!